 Program objectives: The aim of the bachelor education programme is to train vehicle engineers, who will be able to maintain and operate road, railway, water, air, construction and material handling vehicles with appropriate knowledge in the fields of transportation and logistics.
 They will be able to fulfill roles of vehicle engineering tasks, like improvement, manufacturing and operation.
 The listed tasks are accomplished by taking into account safety, environment and energy management aspects.
 The gained knowledge provides the basics to continue their education in the MSc programmes of the Faculty.

-Specializations: Automotive vehicle, Aerospace vehicle, Naval vehicle, Railway vehicle, Construction equipment, Automated material handling equipment and robotics, Vehicle manufacturing, Vehicle mechatronics, Vehicle structure
+Specializations: Automotive vehicle, Vehicle manufacturing, Vehicle mechatronics, Vehicle structure

 Competencies and skills: Possessing the basic certificate, the vehicle engineers - taking into consideration also the prospective specialisations - become able: